Project management: History

 PERT and CPM are very similar in their approach but still present some differences.
 CPM is used for projects that assume deterministic activity times; the times at which each activity will be carried out are known.
 PERT, on the other hand, allows for stochastic activity times; the times at which each activity will be carried out are uncertain or varied.
 Because of this core difference, CPM and PERT are used in different contexts.
 These mathematical techniques quickly spread into many private enterprises.

 At the same time, as project-scheduling models were being developed, technology for project cost estimating, cost management and engineering economics was evolving, with pioneering work by Hans Lang and others.
-In 1956, the American Association of Cost Engineers (now AACE International; the Association for the Advancement of Cost Engineering) was formed by early practitioners of project management and the associated specialties of planning and scheduling, cost estimating, and cost/schedule control (project control).
+In 1956, the American Association of Cost Engineers (now AACE International; the Association for the Advancement of Cost Engineering) was formed by early practitioners of project management and the associated specialties of planning and scheduling, cost estimating, and project control.
 AACE continued its pioneering work and in 2006, released the first integrated process for portfolio, program, and project management (total cost management framework).

 In 1969, the Project Management Institute (PMI) was formed in the USA.
 PMI publishes the original version of A Guide to the Project Management Body of Knowledge (PMBOK Guide) in 1996 with William Duncan as its primary author, which describes project management practices that are common to "most projects, most of the time."